UMassCDS/BirdFlowAPI/data_pipeline/README.md

 6. Set the `CHROMEDRIVER_PATH` variable in `src/constants/environment_constants.py` to the path of the `chromedriver.exe` file
 7. Run `chmod +x run_pipeline.sh` to make the `run_pipeline.sh` script executable

+## Run Pipeline

+1. Run `./run_pipeline.sh` to run the pipeline.

+This will generate 3 JSON files in `/data/processed_data/` for each data source.
+JSON files are overwritten by default.
+Currently, the jitter is re-calculated every time the pipeline is run.